Self-Driving Car Liability

 As seen here, there are many possibilities for where the guilt can be placed for an accident involving a self-driving car.
 The best source of advice is a reputable personal injury firm, such as Dashner Law Firm.

 The reality is that self-driving cars are already here and only time will tell when they will become a ubiquitous presence.
-Find out now how to deal with an accident by contacting Dashner Law Firm before it is too late.
+Find out now how to deal with liability in a self-driving car accident by contacting Dashner Law Firm before it is too late.